 (v) OBD connector

-A standardised data link interface is to be fitted on an accessible location on the vehicle, also referred to as the standardised OBD connector.
-This hardware interface allows a generic scan tool to be connected directly to the OBD system without the need for any supplemental, physical adapter between the generic scan tool and data network on-board of the vehicle.
-Initially the harmonised OBD car connector was assumed to be providing the one and only appropriate interface with the generic scan tool, but alternatively the industry launched an ISO process to develop a dedicated OBD connector for two- and three-wheeled vehicles.
-Main objective of this initiative has been to reduce the number of connector configurations as much as possible around the globe.
+In the initial proposal for GTR, the OBD connector that was standardised for cars or any alternative connector was included in the proposal as interface for two- and three-wheeled vehicles.
+To reduce the number of connector configurations around the globe, the alternative connector was replaced, taking into account the development an ISO standard for OBD connector for two- and three-wheeled vehicles1.

-The IWG considered that the ISO standard1 needed a further improvement to address vibration and the temperature requirements.
+Following some questions raised within the IWG with regards to the vibration and temperature performance of the draft ISO standard1, the ISO working group that developed the standard (ISO TC22/SC38/WG4) provided an explanation to the EPPR IWG.

-9. Paradigm shift proposed by the EU in the fundamental principles of use and applicability of OBD;
+9. A paradigm shift was proposed by the EU in the fundamental principles of use and applicability of OBD though some items such as the shift regarding functional safety, and comfort were not retained to be part of the scope of this GTR;

 (a) The conventional paradigm in OBD science assumes that if an “emission” relevant malfunction occurs is detected, the associated DTCs and freeze frame are stored in the controller´s memory.
 Subsequently the MI is activated to notify the driver, who then should go to a service station to have the malfunction repaired.
 Upon arrival at the service station of the highly polluting vehicle owing to the active malfunction(s), the repairer can connect a generic scan tool directly to the OBD connector and swiftly obtain the vehicle´s on-board diagnostic information as input for the analysis and the actual repair.
 After successful repair of the vehicle the pollutant emission levels should again be low, complying to the designed levels under the approved pollutant emission limits that are prescribed in regional or national environmental performance legislation over the vehicle’s useful life.